 You can serve the salsa immediately but the flavors really start to meld after about a half-hour.
 Store the mango salsa in the refrigerator in an airtight container for up to a week.

-Serve as a dip with pita chips
+- Serve as a dip with favorite tortilla chips or pita chip

 Cajun Honey Butter Salmon